heritage project

 2019

-2019 was a year of changes and challenges, some very special veterans, descendants and visitors were welcomed.
-We said goodbye to some of the long-standing volunteers; and ended the year with major infrastructure changes on Site.
+This was a year of changes and challenges.
+We welcomed some very special veterans and descendants; and said goodbye to some of the long-standing volunteers.

 2020